beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 purpose).
 Furthermore, making changes to group membership requires action by the administrators of the Beaker installation.

-The general theme of the Beaker 1.x series will be to make a series of progressive changes, each useful in its own right, that combine in later releases to offer a rich policy administration capability that allows system owners to prioritise access to their own hardware.
+The general theme of the Beaker 1.x series, and the remainder of the 0.x series, will be to make a progressive set of smaller changes, each useful in its own right, that combine in later releases to offer a rich policy administration capability that allows system owners to prioritise access to their own hardware.

 The intent is that, by the time of the final 1.x series release, owners